Migrate WordPress Staging Site to Production Site

 $table_prefix = 'wpstg1_';

-The last step is to delete the old staging subfolder by using FTP:
+Delete the old staging subfolder via FTP:

 path/to/wordpress/staging-name

-Congratulation!
-You’ve successfully migrated your staging site to live.
+Congratulations — you have successfully migrated your staging site to live.

 If you want to save time and like to get the steps done fully automatically, please consider purchasing WP STAGING | PRO.